 Air motion maps

 Several maps describe the state of the atmosphere, mainly relatively to the air motion.
-You can find more information about helicity and storm motion, vorticity and CAPE below.
+You can find more information about helicity and storm motion and CAPE below.

 Helicity / Storm motion